CottageLabs/localvoices/README.md

         ]
     }

+* canonical_name - a human readable name computed from the compound "name" field
 * canonical_location - canonical lat/long to be used for geographical queries.
 These will require ES type "geo_point"
 * born_date - full datestamp computed from the partial datestamp in "born" (e.g. if born says "1975", born_date says "01-01-1975")
 * died_date - full datestamp computed from the partial datestamp in "died" (e.g. if died says "1975", died_date says "01-01-1975")